SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 comments: true
 ---

-Yesterday was _also_ a good day: the FDA's external advisory committe passed the Moderna COVID-19 vaccine at 5:20pm EST on 2020-Dec-17.
+Yesterday was _also_ a good day: the FDA's external advisory committee passed the Moderna COVID-19 vaccine at 5:20pm EST on 2020-Dec-17.
 Late today, the FDA agreed and granted the Emergency Use Authorization.